ITSpecialist111/ai_automation_suggester/README.md

 * **API Costs:** Some cloud providers charge for API usage based on tokens processed.
 Be mindful of this and use features like `entity_limit` and scheduled run frequency to manage potential costs.
 Monitor your provider's billing.
 * **No Guarantees:** The AI's suggestions are based on patterns and logical inference from the data provided.
 They are not guaranteed to be perfect or the most efficient solution for every scenario. **Always review suggestions thoroughly before implementing them in your live system.**
 * **AI Limitations:** Large language models can sometimes hallucinate or provide illogical suggestions.
 Use your judgment and knowledge of your home setup when reviewing.
+* **Home Assistant dependency safety:** This integration uses plain HTTP calls and does not need the Python `openai` package.
+Avoid installing or pinning `openai` in your HA environment, as mismatched SDK versions can break the official OpenAI Conversation integration.

 ---